Sage-Bionetworks/sage-monorepo/docs/figma-to-code.md

 ## Requirements

-* Figma account
+* Figma account (free plan)
-* TeleportHQ account
+* TeleportHQ account (free plan)

-> **Note**: Licenses are provided for both tools at Sage upon request.
-For Figma, log in with your
+> **Note** Paid plans are provided for both tools at Sage upon request.
+Please submit a [Jira ticket
+> to Sage IT] to request a Figma and/or TeleportHQ license (tag Jake Albrecht for approval).

+> **Note** You will need Edit access to a Figma document in order to use TeleportHQ plugin (see
+> below).
+If you don't have Edit access to a Figma document that you want to export, make a copy of
+> the Figma document first, then export the copy to TeleportHQ.

+For Figma, log in with your Sage
-> Sage Google account.
-For TeleportHQ, submit a [Jira ticket to Sage IT] to request team membership
+> Google account.
+For TeleportHQ, submit a [Jira ticket to Sage IT] to request team membership (tag
-> (tag Jake Albrecht for approval).
+> Jake Albrecht for approval).
 >
 > Otherwise, you are allowed up to 3 Figma files and 3 projects when using the basic (free) plans
 > in Figma and TeleportHQ, respectively.